AlexandreMahdhaoui/BetterBase/README.md

 # BetterBase

-BetterBase is an API providing a namespace of database adapters for microservices.
+BetterBase is an API providing a namespace of database-adapters for microservices.

 ### Create a BetterBase instance from a BetterManager instance: